 I share this with you because so much emphasis is placed on a couple taking a romantic “Babymoon” before a new baby is born, but we forget: Parents’ INDIVIDUAL passions need support, too, for us to be the best parents we can be.
 What are your thoughts on this, and your experiences that relate?
 Do share!

 Planning your travels?
-I’ve done the search for you, so you can use this affiliate link to just click here for Dubai hotel options, and here for Dubai flight deals.
-If you enjoyed this article, consider using those links, as I receive a small commission to support this site at no extra cost to you.
+I’ve done the search for you, so you can use this affiliate link to just click here for Dubai hotel options.
+If you enjoyed this article, consider using this link, as I receive a small commission to support this site at no extra cost to you.
 Thanks, and happy travels!